JaysonBucket/Cowork-DailyOps/README.md

 ---

-## Two variants

-There are two versions with the same functional state:

-- **`daily-ops-ext`** *(this one)* — generic, portable across industries and companies, MIT-licensed, public.
-- **`daily-ops-ms`** *(not public)* — internal variant with company-specific terminology, customer templates, and stakeholder schemas.
-Stays internal.

-Both are developed in parallel — version 2.1.0 here matches 2.1.0 in the internal variant.

----

 ## Frontier note

 Cowork Custom Skills currently run as a **Frontier feature** in Cowork environments where custom-skill import is enabled.
 If you can't import the skill on your end, check with your admin whether the feature is turned on.